bigfont/2013-128CG-Vendord/README.md

 - Installation will eventually complete and Vendord will open.
 - The whole process takes about five minutes on my computer.
 - Known Issues
-    - Installing Windows Mobile Device Center hangs
+    - Installing Windows Mobile Device Center (WMDC) hangs
-    - Workaround: On your PC, locate this folder
+    - Workaround: On your PC, locate this folder C:\Windows\WindowsMobile
-    - C:\Windows\WindowsMobile\setup.exe
+    - Run setup from there.
-    - Try running setup from there.
+    - Once WMDC installs, re-run the Vendord setup.exe

 ## Uninstall Vendord.Desktop.App